 - The employment of the foreign national will not have an effect on the wages and working conditions of comparable U.S. workers.

-Asides the employer/petitioner, the foreign applicant must also fulfil a few conditions which include:
+Aside from the employer/petitioner, the foreign applicant must also fulfill a few conditions, which include:

 - You must be from one of the countries determined by the Secretary of State to be eligible to participate in the H2B visa program.